Tron: Ares (soundtrack): Critical reception

 Critics commented on the instrumental pieces of the score.
-Rolling Stone wrote that the score was akin to the "beatless abstract bleakness" of the band's albums Ghosts V: Together and Ghosts VI: Locusts (both 2020), with Tron: Aress droning synths, whirrs, and buzzes akin to the futurism of the score of the 1982 film.
+Dolan wrote that the score was akin to the "beatless abstract bleakness" of the band's albums Ghosts V: Together and Ghosts VI: Locusts (both 2020), with Tron: Aress droning synths, whirrs, and buzzes akin to the futurism of the score of the 1982 film.
 They said "Echoes" and "Infiltrator" were some of the best material on the album, and that they were nice twists on the "human hunger and android angst" long present in Reznor's work.
-AllMusic characterized these instrumentals as categorical in either resembling Ghosts or another Reznor-Ross score—or analogous to The Slip (2008) or Hesitation Marks (2013).
-They pointed out the uses of the motif established in "As Alive as You Need Me to Be" in the dance club vibe of "Infiltrator" and the darkness of "Target Identified", Sputnikmusic wrote that the these tracks presented distinct themes or set "atmospheric soundscapes" for the film.
-Stereogum wrote of tracks on the album that brought to mind Carlos's score for the opening scene of A Clockwork Orange (1971), and wrote that they found the "interstitial mood-music" on the record cool.
-Pitchfork cited "100% Expendable" as sounding similar to A Clockwork Orange, and Consequence likewise wrote that the style of "Building Better Worlds" sounded like the score for the opening scene to that film.
+Yeung characterized these instrumentals as categorical in either resembling Ghosts or another Reznor-Ross score—or analogous to The Slip (2008) or Hesitation Marks (2013).
+They pointed out the uses of the motif established in "As Alive as You Need Me to Be" in the dance club vibe of "Infiltrator" and the darkness of "Target Identified".
+Stanciu wrote that the these tracks presented distinct themes or set "atmospheric soundscapes" for the film.
+Breihan wrote of tracks on the album that brought to mind Carlos's score for the opening scene of A Clockwork Orange (1971), and wrote that they found the "interstitial mood-music" on the record cool.
+Pitchforks Garner cited "100% Expendable" as sounding similar to A Clockwork Orange, and Miller likewise wrote that the style of "Building Better Worlds" sounded like the score for the opening scene of that film.
 Several critics commented on the 5:1 ratio of compositions to vocal songs.
-AllMusic summarized the ratio with "...there are plenty of instrumental moments on Tron: Ares that are just begging for vocals in a more fleshed-out version."
-Sputnikmusic similarly pointed out the lack of vocals, and suggested that the four songs with vocals would have been suitable as an EP by itself.
+Yeung summarized the ratio with "...there are plenty of instrumental moments on Tron: Ares that are just begging for vocals in a more fleshed-out version."
+Stanciu similarly pointed out the lack of vocals, and suggested that the four songs with vocals would have been suitable as an EP by itself.